tytydraco/yessleep/out/I_followed_a_woman_to_a_private_pool_and_I_cant_find_the_door_PART_2.md

 “Welp… that’s up to you, I guess.
-I was headed north, up to the coast, but I suppose if you wanted me to, I could take you south, back home.”
+I was headed north, up towards the island, but I suppose if you wanted me to I could take you south back home.”
 He didn’t sound thrilled about the idea, but I nearly leapt out of my seat.
 I would’ve, too, if it wasn’t for a throbbing pain in my foot when I put pressure on it.